shelt/AurOracle/README.md

 * The term you wish to generate potential schedules for.
 * The list of courses you MUST take.
 * The list of courses you would take as electives to fill the remaining slots.
+* OPTIONAL: The earliest time you could stand being in class.
+* OPTIONAL: The latest time you could stand being in class.

-It will then generate potential course combinations.
+It will then generate potential course schedules, detailing which sections to take.

 ### Usage Example
     auroracle.py --number 5 --term fall15 --must MATH-1500 CHEM-1500 --would BIOL-3290 FREN-1152 COMP-1010